 This article first appeared in the Christian Research Journal, volume 43, number 1 (2020).
-For further information or to subscribe to the Christian Research Journal please click here.
+For further information about the Christian Research Journal please click here.

 Words have meaning, but culture can impact word meaning and connotation.
 History shows that civilizations have consistently morphed meanings of words in order to suit societal needs, but such redefinitions can have a stigmatizing effect on faith communities and civilization.
 The early church responded to such usurping of meaning with apologetic and polemic semantic responses.
 The present trends likewise have semantic origins and require intentional and timely apologetic and polemic responses.
 In an increasingly post-truth and relativistic society, words can mean anything we feel like they should mean, with seemingly no consequence and virtual acceptance of whatever meaning we choose.